hpiwowar/citation11k/analysis/stats.md

-We took steps to verify our assumption that the influence of articles erroniously identified these mistakenly-included articles is in fact small.
+We took steps to verify our assumption that the influence of articles erroneously identified these mistakenly-included articles is in fact small.
 We began by manually reviewed a random 226 of the 11k (get exact number) articles to identify those which we were assuming had created gene expression microarray data but in fact had not.

-We compared the distribution of those with errors to those without, calculated whether they were statitically different, and ran a regression with the known-correct sample only.
+We compared the distribution of those with errors to those without, calculated whether they were statistically different, and ran a regression with the known-correct sample only.